Kingsport wins contest, NY bartenders demand investigation

 The owner of the New York bar, Butch Yamali, called the competition possibly fraudulent.
 He said he and his team were left out of location negotiations and had no say in judge selection.

-The New York bar staff is evaluating legal action, WJHL reported, and intends on sending Visit Kingsport a cease and desist letter as they claim to have won the contest.
+The New York bar staff is evaluating legal action, WJHL reported, and intends on sending Visit Kingsport a cease and desist letter as they

 Visit Kingsport issued a statement: